CBIIT/p2p-datasci/gettingstarted.md

 * Data Science is a broad and diverse topic.
 Like any other skill you learn -- it takes a lot of independent study, dedication, and practice.

 * You may want to start by creating a learning path to better understand what data science is.
-Join the Introduction to Data Science channel to engage with others who want to get started with data science for tips on how to get started.
-You can identify what you want to learn first and if you're not sure where to start, others with more experience can guide you.
+Join the Introduction to Data Science channel to engage with others and if you're not sure where to start, others with more experience can guide you.

 * Once you understand the basics, you can decide how to gain the foundational skills that are important to you.
 Then you might explore a programming language like R or Python.

 * As you begin learning, you will find there are many other people learning the same topics (both in and outside of NCI).
-The Data Science Learning Exchange provides a "brain trust" of peers who can share tips and resources, and help each other understand concepts and techniques.
+The Data Science Learning Exchange provides a "brain trust" of peers who can share tips and resources, and help each other understand concepts, techniques -- and most important of all -- offer and receive insights and solutions for similar challenges.

 * You may be a beginner in data analytics, but you may have mastered data science buzzwords and could be a great help to others.
-By sharing what you already know -- in study groups or discussions -- not only can your peers learn what you already know but their real-world experience may give you insight and solutions for the challenges you face in your work.
+Or you may have advanced skills in some areas, but need additional skills.
+By sharing what you already know -- in study groups, discussions, tutorials or remote webinars -- not only can your peers learn what you already know but their real-world experience may give you insight and solutions for challenges you have been struggling with.

 * Whether you are just beginning or have been learning for a while, **you are in a good position to help others!**